 Why I Use Lightroom for Editing Wedding Images

-When I first started out as a professional photographer, Apple's Aperture was my primary image editing app.
-Adobe introduced Lightroom soon afterward, and I kept an eye on it as it was developed.
+During my first several years as a professional photographer, Apple's Aperture was my primary image editing app.
+Adobe hastily introduced Lightroom soon after Aperture was released, and I kept an eye on it as it was developed.
 Though I generally loved Aperture, several years later Adobe finally lured me over to Lightroom (with, if I remember correctly, version 3) with the introduction of noise reduction that was far superior to what Aperture could deliver.
-This was a breakthrough in my workflow, because I could now batch-apply high quality noise reduction (in a non-destructive manner, so I could easily revert and adjust further if needed), as oppose to either using Aperture's inferior built-in noise reduction, or having to go through a process of applying noise reduction separately after exporting.
+This was a breakthrough in my workflow, because I could now batch-apply high quality noise reduction (in a non-destructive manner, so I could easily revert and adjust further if needed), as oppose to either using Aperture's inferior built-in noise reduction, or having to go through a process of applying noise reduction in a separate step with a standalone noise reduction app after exporting.
 I've been with Lightroom ever since.

 What about Capture One?
-I know quite a few photographers who swear by this app, and I've used it occasionally.
+I know quite a few photographers who swear by this app, and I've used it occasionally just to be somewhat familiar with it and keep tabs on its development.
 One attractive thing about C1 is that it's still available as a perpetual license (as opposed to Adobe's purely subscription model).
 Just like the race between Canon, Nikon, Sony, and Fuji, there are some areas where Capture One excels, other areas where Lightroom is superior, and this changes over time as existing features are refined and new ones added.

 For me, though I always keep an eye on what Capture One is offering, Lightroom has continued to retain me as a user.
 There are several reasons why.